-- 2. Rights of Distress - (a) Landlord's Distress
+2. Rights of Distress

+(a) Landlord's Distress

 Section 19 of the Seizures Act provides the priority rules relating to a landlord's distress.
-This provision has been in effect in Alberta for many years, and was amended when the PPSA came into effect.180 It overrides the common law rule that all goods found on the leased premises are subject to distress by restricting the exercise of the right of distress to goods that are the property of the tenant or person liable for the rent.181 However, there are certain exceptions to this general rule.
-In particular, the landlord may distrain on goods that are subject to a security interest other than a purchase-money security interest will have priority over a landlord's distress, but other security interests will not.
+This provision has been in effect in Alberta for many years, and was amended when the PPSA came into effect.
+It overrides the common law rule that all goods found on the leased premises are subject to distress by restricting the exercise of the right of distress to goods that are the property of the tenant or person liable for the rent.
+However, there are certain exceptions to this general rule.
+In particular, the landlord may distrain on goods that are subject to a security interest other than a purchase-money security interest in the goods as original collateral or as proceeds.
+Thus, a purchase-money security interest will have priority over a landlord's distress, but other security interests will not.
 True leases for a term of more than one year and commercial consignments which are deemed to be security interests under the PPSA do not fall within the definition of a security interest under the Seizures Act.
 These interests will have